js-stark/CourseMe-The-E-Learning-Website/README.md

 # CourseMe-The-E-Learning-Website
-A Web Application where Teachers can take online classes for students
+A Web Application developed with core php,html,css,Javascript,mysql where Teachers can take online classes for students

 <div align="center" float=""left>